Veterans and Assisted Living: A Comprehensive Guide

 Types of VA Assisted Living Benefits

-Veterans or their spouses can use funds from various VA benefits to pay for assisted living expenses.
-Some of the most common VA benefits used for assisted living include:
+Veterans and their spouses can use several VA benefits to pay for assisted living:

 Aid and Attendance Benefit